 Mai Hontama vs. Su Jeong Jang: Prediction and Match Betting Odds | WTA Osaka, Japan Women Singles 2023

-In a match slated for Sunday, Su Jeong Jang (No. 152 in rankings) will take on Mai Hontama (No. 176) in the Round of 32 of the WTA Osaka, Japan Women Singles 2023.
+In a match scheduled for Monday, Su Jeong Jang (No. 152 in rankings) will meet Mai Hontama (No. 176) in the Round of 32 of the WTA Osaka, Japan Women Singles 2023.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!